ibrahim-alhamshari/data-structures-and-algorithms02/codeChallenge05/README.md

 - Returns: a string representing all the values in the Linked List, formatted as:
 `"{ a } -> { b } -> { c } -> NULL"`

+4. append
+- arguments: new value
+- adds a new node with the given value to the end of the list.

+5. insert before
+- arguments: value, new value
+- adds a new node with the given new value immediately before the first node that has the value specified.

+6. insert after
+- arguments: value, new value
+- adds a new node with the given new value immediately after the first node that has the value specified.

 ## Approach & Efficiency
 **Big O**
 - Time: O(n)